The distinctive lumpy appearance of mammatus clouds is a striking and fascinating insight into the unusual world of clouds.

 What weather is associated with mammatus clouds?

-Cumulonimbus clouds are also known as thunderstorms, these clouds are huge and often unstable.
-Mammatus clouds often form on the most unstable cumulonimbus, meaning that there is also a chance of hail, showers and lightning in the vicinity.
+Mammatus often forms in association with Cumulonimbus clouds, which in turn bring thunderstorms due to their huge mass of unstable air.
+Mammatus cloud generally form in the most unstable cumulonimbus, meaning that there is also a chance of hail, heavy rain and lightning in the vicinity, and if the air is cold enough during winter they can produce snow.
 Sometimes mammatus may form on other cloud types which produce no rain, though this is far less common.

 Mammatus comes from the Latin mamma which translates to "udder" or "breast".
 Their striking appearance is most visible when the sun is low in the sky and their pouches are framed by the sunlight.
-This supplementary feature is a firm favourite with many meteorologists and cloud enthusiasts.
+This supplementary feature is a firm favourite with many meteorologists as well as cloud and photography enthusiasts.

 What clouds are associated with mammatus?